nBlocksStudioApps/09D_MAX7219PSU_Test/README.md

 </p>

 ----
-The Auto generated main.cpp for the 6 Nodes Design
+The Auto generated main.cpp for the 6 Nodes Design, open in mbed-studio :heavy_check_mark:

 </p>
 <p align="center">